Core

 • sigma (scaler (optional)) – smoothing factor

-• epsilon (scalar) – threshold for mask
+• epsilon (scalar) – threshold for mask, values >= epsilon are included in the mask.

 Returns: